ylashin/HadoopPD/readme/spark-streaming-part2.md

     ![spark-core](../images/spark-streaming-02-core-provided.png)

 4. From the menu, select *Run* then *Run Configurations*
-5. From the left pane select maven build, then from the top toolbar there is a small button called "New launch configuration", click it
+5. From the left pane select Maven build, then from the top toolbar there is a small button called "New launch configuration", click it
-6. Fill the new configuration dialog as below
+6. Fill the new configuration dialog as below.
+Base directory should point to the folder containing our *sparky* project if you have a different workspace location.

     ![fat-jar](../images/spark-streaming-03-fat-jar.png)

 7. Click Apply then Run to build the project
-8. The fat jar will be generated in the path */root/workspace/sparky/target/sparky-0.0.1-SNAPSHOT-jar-with-dependencies.jar*, actually MAVEN build log in the console will have a line telling where to grab the file in case you are using different folders.
+8. The fat jar will be generated in the path */root/workspace/sparky/target/sparky-0.0.1-SNAPSHOT-jar-with-dependencies.jar*, actually Maven build log in the console will have a line telling where to grab the file in case you are using different folders.
-9. Just cut it and move it to /root/Documents and rename it to **sparky.jar**.
+9. Just copy the this file to /root/Documents and rename it to **sparky.jar**.
 You can use Shell commands or GUI file explorer to do this step.

 ##Run Word Count Example

 1. Now we have a JAR file containing a simple Spark application.
-Next task is to run it using *spark-submit* which is the tool to send Spark jobs to the cluster manager.
+Next task is to run it using **spark-submit** which is the tool to send Spark jobs to the cluster manager.
 2. Unfortunately with Hortonworks HDP 2.5, Hadoop/Spark are not installed on the linux VM OS directly but in a docker container.
 So, we have to copy our jar file inside that container first.
-3. To SSH into the container, open a new browser window and head to :[http://localhost:4200/](http://localhost:4200/), this can be done inside the VM or from the host box.
+3. To SSH into the container, open a new browser window and head to : [http://localhost:4200/](http://localhost:4200/), this can be done inside the VM or from the host box.
 4. Log in as root/hadoop also but this time you will be asked to change root password.

     ![docker-shell](../images/spark-streaming-02-docker-shell.png)